giga1699/GCTools/README.txt

 6.) lastError defines the text of the last error that occurred, if any.
 MySQL class
 1.) myCon defines the MySQL connection
+MSSQL class
+This class is currently not functional
+PGSQL class
+This class is currently not functional.
+SQLite class
+This class is currently not functional.
 Class Functions
 Database class

-file.inc.php
-mail.inc.php
-navigation.inc.php
+ 1. (Protected) Database($loc, $user, $pass, $name, $type) (a) $loc defines the location of the database.
+This may be an IP address, a hostname or a location on the server.
+(b) $user defines the username used to login to the database.
+(c) $pass defines the password used in conjunction to the username to log into the server.
+(d) $name defines the default database to begin working with.
+(e) $type defines the type of database you will be working with.
+(f) Pre/Post-conditions:
+ i.
+Precondition: The database location, username, password, name and type should be defined. ii.
+Postcondition: The class will set-up the variables that will be used to connect to the database, and conduct queries.
+(g) This sets up the class to perform database operations.
+ 2. hasError()
+(a) Pre/Post-conditions:
+ i.
+Precondition: None
+ ii.
+Postcondition: Returns TRUE if an error has occurred, and FALSE otherwise (b) This function will enable the user to check if an error has occurred during a database operation.
+ 3. getLastError()
+(a) Pre/Post-conditions:
+ i.
+Precondition: An error should have occurred. ii.
+Postcondition: Returns the error message the the database gave when the last error occurred.
+(b) This function gets the last error message provided by the database.
+ 4. (protected) resetError()
+(a) Pre/Post-conditions:
+ i.
+Precondition: None.
+ ii.
+Postcondition: Any error is cleared from the class.
+(b) This function is used internally by the class to clear any previous errors that occurred.
+MySQL class
+ 1. MySQL($loc, $user, $pass, $name)
+(a) $loc defines the location of the MySQL server.
+This can be either an IP address, or a hostname.
+(b) $user defines the username used to log into the MySQL server.
+(c) $pass defines the password used in conjunction with the username to log into the database.
+(d) $name defines the default database to use to perform database functions.
+(e) Pre/Post-conditions:
+ i.
+Precondition: The location of the SQL server, the username, the password and the database name is given. ii.
+Postcondition: The MySQL server is connected to (f) This function connects to a MySQL server to perform MySQL functions.
+It will attempt to load the MySQL libraries, if they are not already loaded.
+It will also initialize it's parent Database class so you can use all the functionality of the abstract Database class.
+ 2. (Private) connect()
+(a) Pre/Post-conditions:
+ i.
+Precondition: The MySQL class should be set up properly. ii.
+Postcondition: The connection to the MySQL server is made, or errors or handled.
+(b) This function is the one that actually makes the connection to the MySQL database.
+ 3. (Protected) throwError([$specialError])
+(a) $specialError defines a unique error that MySQL may not handle by itself, or an error that occurs before a MySQL connection is established
+(b) Pre/Post-conditions:
+ i.
+Precondition: An error should have occurred ii.
+Postcondition: The error is created in the Database class with the proper information.
+(c) This function is called internally when any error has occurred during MySQL operations.
+ 4. query($qString)
+(a) $qString defines the SQL Query string to be executed.
+(b) Pre/Post-conditions:
+ i.
+Precondition: A query should be presented ii.
+Postcondition: The class will attempt to execute the query, and handle any errors.
+(c) SECURITY NOTE:
+ i.
+The user is responsible for handling any sort of SQL injection type attacks.
+This function DOES NOT handle this by itself.
+(d) This function takes a SQL query, and tries to execute it on a MySQL database.
+It will also handle any errors that occur during the execution of the query.
+ 5. changeDB($dbName)
+(a) $dbName defines the new database to use for queries.
+(b) Pre/Post-conditions:
+ i.
+Precondition: A database name is given ii.
+Postcondition: The class attempts to change the database to use for MySQL operations.
+Returns TRUE on success, and FALSE on failure.
+(c) This function changes the database that is used to execute queries.
+ 6. escapeString($string)
+(a) $string defines a string to escape using MySQL
+(b) Pre/Post-conditions:
+ i.
+Precondition: A string should be given ii.
+Postcondition: The string is escaped using the current MySQL connection.
+(c) This function escapes a string to be safe in a MySQL query.
+ 7. connected()
+(a) Pre/Post-conditions:
+ i.
+Precondition: None
+ ii.
+Postcondition: Returns TRUE if the MySQL connection is active, and FALSE otherwise (b) This function informs the user if the MySQL connection is still active, or not.
+ 8. reconnect()
+(a) Pre/Post-conditions:
+ i.
+Precondition: None
+ ii.
+Postcondition: Will close any current connection, and re-establish a connection to the MySQL server (b) This function is used to reconnect to a MySQL server.
+It is used internally if the MySQL connection is lost, and can be used by the user to reconnect using the given credentials at initialization time.

+MSSQL class
+This class is not currently functional.
+PGSQL class
+This class is not currently functional.
+SQLite class
+This class is not currently functional.
+Class example
+MySQL class
+<?php
+require_once(“database.inc.php”);

+try {
+	$mysql = new MySQL(“hostname”, “username”, “password”, “database”);
+}
+catch (Exception $e) {
+	//Something went wrong
+	echo $mysql->getLastError();
+}

+//Let's do a query
+$mysql->query(“SELECT * FROM `users` WHERE `username`='” . $mysql->escapeString($username) . “'”);

+//Check if we're still connected if (!$mysql->connected())
+	$mysql->reconnect();
+?>
+MSSQL class
+This class is not currently functional.
+PGSQL class
+This class is not currently functional.
+SQLite class
+This class is not currently functional. file.inc.php mail.inc.php navigation.inc.php